 Another reading, perhaps the one that has more onscreen scientific evidence in its favor, is that Heaven does not exist, and Peter’s visions are as the opening title explains, “in the mind of a young airman whose life and imagination have been violently shaped by war.”
 When he first falls into the ocean after his plane goes down, the shot fades out with Peter in the water.
 Does he dream of Heaven, which in turn becomes a coping mechanism through which hallucinations play out his internal, neurological struggle?
 If this is true, then the crash was merely a catalyst for an existing condition—in fact, Peter admits to having had headaches 6 months prior to the crash from a years-old concussion.
 As Reeves points out, Peter’s neurological damage is evidenced in the phantom smell of fried onions.
 Unless fried onions are the scent of Heaven (and they very well may be), such an olfactory hallucination as phantosmia is a documented sign of neurological and psychological disorders.
 In this possibility, Peter’s status as a poet allows him to create a detailed fantasy for himself to work his way through the trauma of a near-death experience, compounded by whatever vague malady had invaded his brain years before.
 Had Peter not been an intelligent, imaginative man, he may not have dreamed himself into this predicament; as one character observes, “Stupidity has stopped many a man from going mad.”
 This scenario aligns with a prevalent theme in Powell and Pressburger’s work, where the artist’s own talent drives them mad—an idea most pronounced in The Red Shoes, which follows a ballet dancer whose passion for her art convinces her that her ballet shoes have taken control, and they soon send her leaping to her death in an act of life imitating art.

 Just as two main but polarized readings can be drawn from A Matter of Life and Death, Powell and Pressburger’s use of color has two equally polarized potential meanings.
 The Archers use color to differentiate the opposing worlds of Earth and Heaven, and how one interprets the meaning of color itself can inform the readings of the film.
-Technicolor or monochrome represent either reality or fantasy; color can be interpreted as a symbol for realism or the ethereal, but its significance remains subjective for the film’s audience.
+Technicolor or monochrome represent either reality or fantasy; color can be interpreted as a symbol of realism or the ethereal, but its significance remains subjective for the film’s audience.
 The alternating Technicolor and monochrome presentation offers a fascinating problem for the viewer, who must assign meaning to the nature of color itself in order to further justify which reading they accept, that Heaven is real or imagined.
 If Heaven exists, then it’s curious that the Archers chose to represent it in black-and-white, an unnatural and expressive form of representation.
 Then again, some moviegoers would classify black-and-white images as even more real than color cinema; in photography, black-and-white is often associated with documentary realism.
 In a modern cinematic sense, black-and-white correlates to so-called classic films before color stock was the standard, while today’s films that are painstakingly shot in black-and-white denote their arthouse intent.
 But if we are to interpret reality for how it exists in a natural state, then reality is in color, and therefore reality inhabits the earthbound scenes, whereas Heaven is a fantasy, and fantasies are rarely accompanied by a black-and-white presentation by design.
 Alas, Powell and Pressburger have never confirmed which world they intended to be real and which was fantastical, and that ambiguity has sustained the film’s reputation since its release.